He-Man: He-Man and the Masters of the Universe (1983)

-In more than a few comic books and animated series, He-Man's (and She-Ra's) origins had been revised: his true identity was Prince Adam of Eternia, son of King Randor and Queen Marlena (an earthling), who gave birth to twins Prince Adam/He-Man and Princess Adora/She-Ra (Adora was abducted by the Evil Horde led by Hordak) and ruled the Kingdom of Eternia on the planet of the same name.
-The Sorceress of Castle Grayskull endowed Prince Adam with the power to transform into He-Man, which he did by raising his Power Sword and proclaiming, "By the power of Grayskull..."
+In the animated series, He-Man's origins were revised.
+His true identity is Prince Adam of Eternia, ruler of the Kingdom of Eternia on the planet of the same name, son of King Randor and Queen Marlena The Sorceress of Grayskull gave Prince Adam the ability to transform into He-Man by raising his Power Sword and proclaiming, "By the power of Grayskull..."
 Once the transformation was complete, he would continue, "...I have the power!"
 The differences between Prince Adam and He-Man were minimal; He-Man had a slightly deeper voice, a different wardrobe, and slightly darker skin and hair.